SuduIDE/toolchain-website/_projects/jacodb.md

 description: Pure Java library that allows you to get information about Java bytecode outside the JVM process and to store it in a database.
 permalink: /projects/jacodb.html
 category: quality
-stage: design
+stage: prototype-ready
 reason: Some reason
 languages:
   - java
 integrations: Project 1
 repository: https://github.com/UnitTestBot/jacodb
 tags:
-  - collaboration
+  - cooperation
-  - open source
+  - opensource
 ---

 ## Overview